Angi-Reynoso/Datos_Masivos/Practice_3.md

 Therefore in the following practice the development of the 6 fibonacci algorithms will be carried out.

+`package math`
 This package contains methods for performing basic numeric operations such as elementary exponential, logarithmic, root and trigonometric functions.
 To make use of any of the methods in this package it is necessary to put "math." first, and then the name designated for the method; for example for square root "sqrt" is used.

-`package math`
+`import util.control.Breaks._`
 Scale library that allows you to stop a cycle while.
-`import util.control.Breaks._`

 **1st Algorithm: Recursive version descending**
+Methods are always defined with the reserved word "def": `def method (variable: data type): data type = `

+*If the number entered in the function is less than 2, the number entered will be returned to n.*
+*In any case that is greater than 2, the function will perform a series of operations, and return the result depending on the number entered.*
 ~~~~
 def algorithm1(n: Int): Int =
---description--
-If the number entered in the function is less than 2, the number entered will be returned to n
-In any case that is greater than 2, the function will perform a series of operations,
-and return the result depending on the number entered

 {
     if (n<2)
     {